- 1.1 Woman‑centred care and informed decision‑making

 women who have limited exposure to sunlight, such as women who are housebound or confined indoors for long periods, or who cover their skin for cultural reasons.

-(See also NICE's guideline on vitamin D: increasing supplement use among at-risk groups.)
+(See also NICE's guideline on vitamin D: supplement use in specific population groups.)

 drinking only pasteurised or UHT milk

 not eating ripened soft cheese such as Camembert, Brie and blue‑veined cheese (there is no risk with hard cheeses, such as Cheddar, or cottage cheese and processed cheese)